Gabriele Marcotti

 Gabriele Marcotti (born 28 July 1973) is an Italian sports journalist, sports author, and radio-television presenter.

 Born in Italy and now based in London, he was raised in the United States (Chicago and New York), Poland, Germany and Japan.
-He is fluent in Italian, English, German, Spanish and knows conversational Japanese.

 Early life

 Marcotti briefly attended the European School, Varese in Varese, Italy.
 He subsequently obtained a bachelor's degree from the University of Pennsylvania and master's degree in journalism from Columbia University, New York.

 Print journalism career

 Due to his fluency in both English and Italian, Marcotti writes for and contributes to various publications in both languages.

 In the United States, he is known for his work in Sports Illustrated, The Wall Street Journal, and ESPN FC.
 He also writes for Champions Magazine, The Times in England, and the Sunday Herald in Scotland, having previously written for the Daily Mail and the Financial Times.
 On 3 June 2019, Marcotti announced that he was leaving The Times to write for espnfc.com.

 In Italy he is a columnist for La Stampa and is the London correspondent of Il Corriere dello Sport.